danehobrecht/general-gnuledge/README.md

 ## Establishing a Wi-Fi connection with no dependencies

-...assuming "wpa_supplicant" and "iw" is are pre-installed, which should be the case.
+**...assuming "wpa_supplicant" and "iw" is are available, which should be the case.**

 Run:\
 `sysctl -w net.ipv4.ip_forward=1`